morlandi/django-pdf/README.rst

         path('reports/', include('reports.urls', namespace='reports')),
         ...

-You might want copy the default templates from 'pdf/templates/pdf' to 'reports/templates/reports' for any required customization.
+You might want to copy the default templates from 'pdf/templates/pdf' to 'reports/templates/reports' for any required customization.

 A sample report